Couple killed at Texas mall shooting along with 3-year-old son had 'perfect synergy'

 “That’s what I keep hearing in my head when I think of them: Just Kyu laughing so deeply and Cindy just kind of shaking her head and laughing along,” said their friend, Phyllis Myung.
 “Every interaction I ever had with them, we were always laughing so hard.”

 Cindy and Kyu grew up in Texas.
-They met while pursuing their careers as young adults in Boston — her as a dentist, him as an attorney.
+They met while pursuing their careers as young adults in Boston — hers as a dentist, his as an attorney.
 Wanting to be near their families, they decided it was time to return to Texas when they started a family of their own.

 The couple and their sons — 6-year-old William and 3-year-old James — were not far from their Dallas home when a gunman opened fire at an outdoor mall as they shopped earlier this month in the suburb of Allen.
 Kyu, 37, Cindy, 35, and James were among the eight people killed that sunny Saturday afternoon.
 The family's only survivor was William, who was wounded.